FREE SHIPPING on orders of $85 or more

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Conyers, Coniers, Coigniers, Convers, Converse and many more.

-Another 203 words (14 lines of text) are included under the topic Early Conover Notables in all our PDF Extended History products.
+Another 59 words (4 lines of text) are included under the topic Early Conover Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Conover family moved to Ireland, but this topic is not covered in this excerpt.
-Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Conover or a variant listed above: